section-engineering-education/engineering-education/content/articles/understanding-the-downsides-of-smart-contracts-in-blockchain/index.md

 The smart contracts' benefits cut across various insurance, healthcare, and logistics industries.
 However, the dilemma remains whether smart contracts are what they are presumed to be?

-There is no doubt that smart contracts will be helpful in future.
+There is no doubt that smart contracts will be helpful in the future.
 However, it is better to separate the truth from the hype.

 The technology has much potential.
 However, there are still technological and legal factors limiting its successful implementation.